 This chapter describes the TETware Perl API.
-The Perl API requires the use of the perl utility and may be used on the Windows NT operating system as well as on UNIX systems.
-On a Windows NT system the name of a Perl test case must include a .pl suffix if it is to be recognised as such by the TETware TCC.
+The Perl API requires the use of the perl utility and may be used on Win32 operating systems as well as on UNIX systems.
+On a Win32 system the name of a Perl test case must include a .pl suffix if it is to be recognised as such by the TETware TCC.